Booking a foreign tourist train ticket

-Do all trains have Foreigner tourist quota tickets?
+Do all trains have foreigner tourist quota tickets?

-Can Foreigner tourist quota train tickets be booked in advance?
+Can foreigner tourist quota train tickets be booked in advance?

 How do I pay for the tickets and is there a special fare?

-Before you get to the booking office, note down ahead the train name, number, the boarding and alighting station names.
-You need to fill a reservation form at the office and having this information will help save time.
+Before you get to the booking office, note down ahead the train name, number, the boarding and the alighting station names.
+You need to fill a reservation form at the office and having this information handy will help save time.

 We recommend not to believe touts/agents you come across at the railway stations (especially Delhi), who will try to mislead and fleece you.
 It is safer to ask your hotel/homestay for specific information.